e-gun/HipparchiaGoServer/INSTALLATION_MACOS.md

 2. Enter `pg_restore -v --format=directory --username=hippa_wr --dbname=hipparchiaDB ./hDB` and watch as the data is loaded.

    ![inst10](gitimg/macos/10_loading.png)

    ![inst11](gitimg/macos/11_load_ends.png)

 ### [C] acquire `HipparchiaGoServer` and launch it

 1. You can build `HipparchiaGoServer` yourself with the files in this repository.
 Or you can grab a pre-built binary.
 Download the correct binary.
-Intel Macs: `-darwin-amd64-` Applie Silicon: `-darwin-arm64-`
+Intel Macs: `-darwin-amd64-` Apple Silicon: `-darwin-arm64-`

 ![inst12](gitimg/windows/16_getbinary.png)